poldracklab/poldracklab.github.io/labguide/funding/funding.md

     through existing grants.
 In this case, the postdoc must spend a significant portion of their time working on that project.
 However, the lab also provides postdocs the room to develop their own ideas.

-We have the opportunity to
+- We have the opportunity to
     request [Diversity
     Supplements](https://grants.nih.gov/grants/guide/pa-files/pa-20-222.html)
     for our NIH grants.
 If you qualify for such a fellowship (which includes individuals from underrepresented racial/ethnic groups,
     disadvantaged backgrounds, or rural/low-income areas), please
     contact Dr. Poldrack to discuss your interest.

+Postdocs should pay close attention to the details of their funding arrangement.
+For example, F32 NIH funding to the university comes with a financial account where the institutional allowance is included.
+Stanford taps this allowance for 'university insurance', so one should be aware that funds will deplete faster than may be presumed.

 # Postdoctoral funding opportunities